callumrollo/callumrollo.github.io/content/pages/pay.md

 This income is supplemented by the work I do teaching and assisting in class at UEA.
 This typically earns me around **£500 - £1'000** per annum.

 During January and Febuary 2021, I took a two month break from my PhD.
-During these months I worked as a technician Grade 6 in the seaglider facility at UEA.
-I was paid **£13.90 / hour**, equivalent to an annual salary of **~ £30'000**
+During these months I worked as a technician Grade 6 in the Seaglider facility at UEA.
+I was paid **£13.90 / hour**, equivalent to an annual salary of **~ £30'000**.
+I returned to the Seaglider facility during July and August of 2021.

 You can read a short article on the pros and cons of publishing salaries [here](https://time.com/5353848/salary-pay-transparency-work/).
 The practice is becoming more common, in some countries it is [mandatory](https://www.bbc.co.uk/news/magazine-40669239).
 Until that is the case in the UK, I will publish mine here.